TABLE OF CONTENT

 There are two basic reasons for the tremendous popularity of the guitar today.
 The first and more obvious one is rooted in phenomena that belong exclusively to the twentieth century.
 The revolutionary technological progress and the development of mass media communications and faster, more efficient modes of transportation are its more notable aspects.
 Radio, television, the recording industry, communications satellites, jet travel et al have contributed to speedy global exposure of the instrument.
 Musicians are now able to concertize all over the world in the course of one concert season.
 They are able to reach huge audiences - not only those actually present at a performance but those who view television, listen to broadcasts and to phonographs recordings, and millions of those using the Net with computers.
 More people are, therefore, drawn into the circle of participants whether as composers, performers or listeners; more opportunities are created to arouse interest of the guitar.

-The second reason, though less dramatic, is not less significant.
-It is an extension, a natural consequence of the developments that have taken place in past centuries.
+less significant.
+It is an extension, a natural consequence of the developments that have

 Tarrega had many outstanding pupils but by far the most important was Miguel Llobet (1878-1937).
 Llobet concertized throughout Spain.
 He appeared in Paris, England, the United States, South America, Berlin, Vienna, in short, almost all the important cities of Western World.
 Llobet was acknowledged a master and a supreme virtuoso of the guitar.